-We're going to create a safe space for dangerous ideas.
-We're going to play.
-We're going to make some people uncomfortable.
-We're going to bring the joy back.
-And we're going to let imagination take back the wheel.
+We’re going to create a safe space for dangerous ideas.
+We’re going to play.
+We’re going to make some people uncomfortable.
+We’re going to bring the joy back.
+And we’re going to discover.

 The new rules will be written by those not bound by the old ones.

-A select few people gathered around the same mission will always beat a horde of people, each with a different mission.
+A select few people gathered around the same mission will always beat a hoard of people, each with a different mission.

 Just because it’s easier than ever to create doesn’t mean it’s easier to create something good.*